- In general, his Special Comments.

 - His impassioned special comment in defense of LGBT Civil Rights in the wake of Proposition 8, which earned him a GLAAD award.
 Also doubles as a Crowning Moment of Heartwarming.

-- May 2008: During a slam at Hilary Clinton for bringing up Bobby Kennedy's assassination during a campaign speech, watch what happens at 1:37.
+- May 2008: His slam at Hilary Clinton for bringing up Bobby Kennedy's assassination during a campaign speech.
+Also, watch what happens at 1:37.
 Crowning Moment Of Badass, anyone?

 - September 2008: During the 2008 Republican national convention, Keith lambasts the Republicans for frequently taking advantage of September 11th imagery in their platform.